Billie-LS/Portfolio_Optimize_PMPT/.ipynb_checkpoints/readme-checkpoint.md

-# Modern Portfolio Theory Based Portfolio Analysis and Optimization
+# Portfolio Analysis and Optimization using Post-Modern Portfolio Theory (PMPT)

-The project is about the **Post-Modern Portfolio Theory (MPT)** based analysis and optimization of a given portfolio’s returns based on individual investors’ risk tolerance.
+The project is about the **Post-Modern Portfolio Theory (PMPT)** based analysis and optimization of a given portfolio’s returns based on individual investors’ risk tolerance.
 It is a continuation and evolution of the original project referenced in contributions section below.

 The project tries to solve a typical business problem of a Portfolio Manager to find an optimal construction of an investment portfolio.